Planning 538: Economic Development Planning

 This course is an introduction to urban and regional economic development and planning.
 The course has two main goals: understanding the dynamics of urban growth and decline, and examining planning interventions.
 The larger context of the course is the contemporary restructuring of local and regional economies in the face of accelerated technological change, growing economic internationalization, the decline of manufacturing employment, the blurring of public and private planning, the inverted city-suburb-edge city relationships, and the conflicts between economic, social and ecological interests.
 We will use case studies to contrast past and future models of local economic growth, such as high-tech innovation in Silicon Valley and Route 128 and the decline of resource-dependent communities.

 Graduate standing or permission of instructor.
 As an introductory course, the emphasis is on major themes, political debates, urban economic history, and the dynamics of local economies.
 Though a basic course in micro-economics (such as UP510) is recommended as background, this course does not focus on quantitative economic methods (that is the focus of UP539: (Methods of Economic Development Planning).
-This course (UP538) is a recommended (though not required) prerequisite for UP539, taught by Prof. David Bieri.
+This course (UP538) is a recommended (though not required) prerequisite for UP539, taught in the fall.
 The two courses (UP538 and 539) are complementary, rather than a strict hierarchical sequence: one can take each course independently, and in either order.

 Readings are in multiple formats:

-1. Articles and book chapters posted on ctools (Resources)
+1. Most articles and book chapters posted on Canvas

 4. Readings available directly on the web (links provided on the syllabus)

 Students are expected to complete all the required readings before the scheduled class time, actively participate in class discussions and presentations, and prepare several written assignments over the semester.
-The final exam will be in the form of a take-home essay.
 Evaluation of your work will be based on substantive content, analytical rigor, and writing quality.
 Be sure to follow appropriate citation guidelines in all your work.
 Late assignments will result in point reductions.

 Case Studies of Local Economies used in the Course: